Isamu Oguni President and CEO

 －Philosophy for development “Optex Katachi”

-“Optex Katachi,” which is composed of “standing in users’ shoes,” “care at the 0.1 mm level,” “making no waste,” “thoughtful arrangement,” and “to change without changing” as five slogans, means the company’s philosophy for manufacturing that has been inherited since the past, including the grasping of actual business sites and problems that have not been discovered by customers, fine-tuned quality, sophisticated forms, ingenuity that impresses customers, and the pursuit of the never-changing technological capability as a sensor manufacturer while responding to the changes in needs and markets.
+“Optex Katachi,” which is composed of “Through the eyes of the user,” “Absolute attention to detail,” “Designed to perfection ,” “Delivering the WOW! factor,” and “Innovation, but with consistency” as five slogans, means the company’s philosophy for manufacturing that has been inherited since the past, including the grasping of actual business sites and problems that have not been discovered by customers, fine-tuned quality, sophisticated forms, ingenuity that impresses customers, and the pursuit of the never-changing technological capability as a sensor manufacturer while responding to the changes in needs and markets.
 The company aims to make it shared by all employees in the sections of development, planning, marketing, production, quality control, and management, etc.

 －Manufacturing with human-centered design